 Where it Started:

 Formally starting ballet at 3, Carolé started making funny faces and characters in and out of class.
 Since no talking was allowed during ballet, she would communicate with the other dancers using her visually spectacular facial and body expressions and while outside of class, she’d bring the characters to life with different voices, distinct physical movements, singing songs she’d composed to showcase her solo characters and also asked other people to be in her plays for family, friends, everyone who wanted to watch.
-Growing up with a professional flamenco and Spanish dancing mom who taught her dance at home, Ms. Acuña started formally taking flamenco, Spanish Classical, Spanish Regional at 11 with Rosa Montoya and became a professional dancer in her company at 14, Ms. Acuña and her mother started a dance company the same year “Carolina Lugo’s and Carolé Acuña’s Ballet Flamenco”.
-She started dancing modern dance with Cheryl Chaddick and Robert Moses soon after and collaborated with various Modern Dance Companies such as Urban Jazz Dance and Katiedid Dance, as well as other companies and artists.
+Growing up with a professional flamenco and Spanish dancing mom who taught her dance at home, Ms. Acuña started formally taking flamenco, spanish classical, spanish regional at 11 with Rosa Montoya and became a professional dancer in her company at 14, Ms. Acuña and her mother started a dance company the same year “Carolina Lugo’s and Carolé Acuña’s Ballet Flamenco”.
+She started dancing modern dance with Cheryl Chaddick and Robert Moses soon after and collaborated with various Modern Dance Companies such as Urban Jazz Dance and Katiedid Dance, as well as many other companies, artists, special events.
 Balancing a professional dance career, high school, acting classes, she graduated while being nominated “Class Clown”.
 She dove straight into her acting, dancing, stand-up comedy career by going to the San Francisco Comedy College and then moved to Spain to live with her master flamenco teacher and second flamenco mom, Pepa Montes, among other prominent flamenco artists.
 She has been going to Spain once a year ever since while also touring various shows and workshops internationally.
 In order to dive in deeper as an actor and artist, Carolé went through a life changingly intensive training at The Meisner Technique Studio with Sanford Meisner’s last teaching protégé, Jim Jarrett and the assistant director, Melissa Thompson Esaia.
 She is now a studio member which is like a gym/laboratory for professional actors to discover, collaborate, work on their craft, continually expand.
 She is currently working on; a one woman show set to have a world premiere in the fall of 2019, hosting the podcast “The Artivists”, putting a stand-up comedy headlining show together.
-Carolé’s number one choice is to be in films, theater and various mediums where her and other people’s talents can help make a positive difference in our world.
+Carolé’s number one choice is to be in films, theater and various mediums where her and other people’s talents can help make positive changes in our world.
 Art and activism unite.

 Some comedy venues Carolé has performed stand-up comedy at.